Sellers

 Overview

-Your marketplace can have multiple sellers (vendors) who list and sell their own products or services.
+Your marketplace can have multiple sellers who list and sell their own products or services.
 This page covers how to configure the seller experience, from onboarding to payouts.

 How to Access